jubairahmed22/change-your-phone-client/README.md

-Used Technologies: HTML, CSS, ReactJS, RestAPI, NodeJS MongoDB, Firebase, Tailwind
+Used Technologies: HTML, CSS, ReactJS, NodeJS MongoDB, Firebase, Tailwind

 1. this is a full stack web site
 2. navbar and banner added